 On more traditional exteriors, black accents can make a modern statement.

 Most often, we’re seeing black windows and accents on white houses.
+But are black windows right for your home – click here to find out.

 For interiors, black done well is all glamour and elegance.
 Used as an accent in an airy bright space, it can be much more casual (much like black windows on a white exterior), but if you’re going all in, it needs to be almost theatrical and pushed to an edge.